Assessment Accessibility for Ohio’s Students

 Unique Accommodations Requests

-The Department of Education and Workforce (Department) is committed to ensuring Ohio students can access the state assessments so they can demonstrate what they know and can do.
-The Department will review exceptional requests for students who require assessment accommodations beyond those routinely allowed on the state assessments, including the:
+The Department of Education and Workforce (Department) is committed to ensuring every student can access state assessments and demonstrate what they know and can do.
+In rare cases, a student may require an accommodation beyond those already permitted in the state’s accessibility manuals.
+In these situations, the Department will review unique accommodation requests for the following assessments:

-• Ohio’s State Tests (grades 3-8 and high-school end-of-course tests)
+• Ohio’s State Tests (OST) for grades 3-8 and high-school end-of-course tests

 • Alternate Assessment for Students with the Most Significant Cognitive Disabilities (AASCD)